akovalyo/42sv_ft_server/README.md

 #### Container

-A cantainer is a runnable instance of an image
+A container is a runnable instance of an image